saeedjazebi/Power-Consumption-Forecast/README.md

 ## Modeling
 Four different general models are used in this project:
 1. Predictive Regression
-2. Time-series Autoregression, ARIMA method
+2. Time-series Autoregression, ARIMA & SARIMA method
 3. Facebook Prophet Model
 4. Deep learning with Neural Networks.